 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Peptide, corresponding to residues 63 - 75 of connexin 43, which is a gap junction blocker.
+Gap 26 is a peptide, corresponding to residues 63 - 75 of connexin 43, which is a gap junction blocker.
 Attenuates rhythmic contractile activity of rabbit arterial smooth muscle (IC50 = 28.4 μM).
 Also inhibits IP3-induced ATP release, without inhibiting gap junctional coupling in endothelial cells.

 |Storage||Desiccate at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 References are publications that support the biological activity of the product.

 Braet et al (2003) Photoliberating inositol-1,4,5-trisphosphate triggers ATP release that is blocked by the connexin mimetic peptide gap 26.
 Cell Calcium 33 37 PMID: 12526886

 Chaytor et al (1997) Peptides homologous to extracellular loop motifs of connexin 43 reversibly abolish rhythmic contractile activity in rabbit arteries.
 J.Physiol.
 503 99 PMID: 9288678

 If you know of a relevant reference for Gap 26, please let us know.